BECOME A MEMBER

 The Board will discuss all materials provided with the Membership Committee Chair before a vote is conducted.
 Each applicant will be notified of the Board's decision via electronic mail at the conclusion of this process.

 The Board's decisions are considered final.
 Once an applicant has been approved, they will have ten (10) business days to pay their one-time initiation fee along with any annual membership dues that are required at the time of acceptance.
 If this deadline is not met, their acceptance will be rescinded.
-If acceptance is rescinded or an applicant is denied, the Prospective Member will not be eligible to re-submit a new application until the next Membership Season the begins the following June.
+If acceptance is rescinded or an applicant is denied, the Prospective Member will not be eligible to re-submit a new application until the next Membership Season that begins the following June.

 REQUIREMENTS FOR FULL MEMBERSHIP